MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-outlook.md

 The following preferences can be used to simplify account setup for Microsoft 365 (or Office 365) mailboxes, help protect company data, and support a streamlined user experience.

-As an IT admin, you may want to provide Mac users in your organization with a standard set of preferences for Outlook in either of the following ways:
+As an IT admin, you can provide Mac users in your organization with a standard set of preferences for Outlook in either of the following ways:

 - Set a default preference, which users can change.
 - Force a particular preference, which users can’t change.